Kol Nashim Book Group

 Upcoming Sessions

-7:30 PMAll TI members are welcome, including those who haven't finished or even started the book.
+All TI members are welcome to the group, including those who haven't finished or even started the book.
 The group goes till 9 pm or until people run out of things to say.

 For reminder emails, location and Zoom links, TI members can contact Janice Mehler via the ShulCloud Directory (you must be logged in to access the directory).